kalilovers/sonchain/README-Eng.md

 Special thanks to:
 - **Channel and group https://t.me/OPIran_official :** which helps increase public knowledge by sharing practical tools, projects and technical content.
-- **channel and site Digitalvps :** which provided significant assistance by providing the equipment needed for easier testing and review.
+- **Channel and site Digitalvps :** which provided significant assistance by providing the equipment needed for easier testing and review.